Leipziger-Ecken/drupal/README.md

 @see Official [detailed Drupal 8 installation guide](https://www.drupal.org/docs/8/install) (starting from "Step 2").

-### Tests

-@todo

 ### API

 A *read-only* REST-API (JSON, XML, HAL) is provided for akteur- and event-data.
 Read more on our [official Postman documentation](https://documenter.getpostman.com/view/10395067/SzmY92H6).
+As of December 2020, public API-access has to be [requested](https://leipziger-ecken.de/kontakt) from the project-maintainers.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://documenter.getpostman.com/view/10395067/SzmY92H6)

-### Misc
+### Composer-patches

+The following patches are shipped with ./patches (for any troubles whilst installation, see instructions above):

-* During composer install, a patch is injected into geocoder-mapbox package which enforces a returned locality, if any given.
+* During *composer install*, a patch is injected into geocoder-mapbox package which enforces a returned locality ("Bezirk"), if any given.
+* During *composer install*, a patch is injected into leaflet-more-maps module which extends the list of available map types.